Help Fund a FREE Performance in Washington D.C. for the 250th Marine Corps Birthday

 Joshua Crone, President & Treasurer

-Josh took up playwriting as a Marine and spent the next decade working as a carpenter, programmer, fisherman, teacher, before settling on a career in Polish and German translation.
+Josh joined the Marines after high school and did “four in the Corps” in the mid-90s, serving as a fenceline guard at Guantanamo Bay Naval Station and a scout swimmer/assault climber with 3rd Battalion, 5th Marines.
+He started writing plays at Camp Pendleton while awaiting deployment to Okinawa.
+After the service, he backpacked around Europe and worked as a carpenter, programmer, fisherman, and English teacher before settling on a career in Polish and German translation.
 Along the way, he wrote and directed plays and movies in Krakow, Berlin, London, Los Angeles and New York, earned a Masters in philosophy from the Jagiellonian University and studied directing at the Polish National Film School in Lodz.
 After moving to Philadelphia in 2021 he founded Yellow Bicycle Company and the nonprofit Yellow Bicycle Collective.
-In 2022 he obtained a contractor’s license and single-handedly converted an abandoned escape room into the new Yellow Bicycle Theater.
+In 2022 he got a contractor’s license and converted an abandoned escape room into Yellow Bicycle Theater, where he has since produced 9 plays, organized an annual film festival and hosted countless events and guest productions. joshuacrone.com

 Thoeger Hansen, Secretary & Vice President of Public Relations